Ali-Ar-Reza/Figma-Twitter-Clone/README.md

 # Figma-Twitter-Clone
-I've clone the design and prototype of Twitter mobile app version 2021 with Figma
+I've cloned the design and prototype of Twitter mobile app version 2021 with Figma

 Project Link :